Azure/avocado/README.md

 To solve this warning, you should make sure manager plane swagger located in resource-manager folder.

+### MISSING_APIS_IN_DEFAULT_TAG

+Level: ERROR

+The default tag does not contain all APIs in this RP.
+Please make sure the missing API swaggers are in the default tag.

+To fix this error.
+You should add the missing API swaggers to the default tag.
+If the missing API swaggers are deprecated, in this case this error could be ignored.

+### NOT_LATEST_API_VERSION_IN_DEFAULT_TAG

+Level: ERROR

+The default tag does not contains the latest API version.
+Please make sure the latest api version swaggers are in the default tag.

+To fix this error.
+You should add the latest API version swaggers to the default tag or change default tag to reference latest api version tag.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a